andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

    2. `All done!`
    3. `It worked :)`

 In a less trivial code example, this could cause a problem — you can't include an async code block that returns a result, which you then rely on later in a sync code block.
-You just can't guarantee that the async function will return before the browswer has processed the async block.
+You just can't guarantee that the async function will return before the browser has processed the async block.

 To see this in action, run the code shown above but change the third `console.log()` call - `console.log ('All done!');` to the following: